 The following texts are recommended.
 All are available online from Amazon.com or other booksellers.
-I own most of these, and you can preview them in my office.
+I own most of these, and you can check them out from me.
 Many are available in the Engineering and/or MathPhysics Libraries on campus.
 Additional texts are referenced on the course website and in the lecture notes.
 Several cost less than a pizza, and will serve you well both this semester and in years to come: